ryanozx/tp/docs/UserGuide.md

 |-----------------------------------------------------------------------------------------|--------------------------------------|--------------------------------------------------------------------------------------|
 | `Command should only contain one of the following words: APPROVED / PENDING / REJECTED` | The status you provided is not valid | Make sure that the status you provided is either `APPROVED`, `PENDING` or `REJECTED` |

-#### View all leaves: `find-all-leave`

-If you wish to view all the leave records in HRMate, you can use the `find-all-leave` command to do so.

-1. Type in the following [command](#glossary) in the [command box](#glossary):
-   `find-all-leave`
-2. Press `Enter` to execute the command.
-You should see all the leave records in HRMate.

 #### Find leave records belonging to an employee: `find-leave`

-If you wish to view the leave records in HRMate that belong to a particular employee, you can use the `find-leave` command to do so.
+To find leave records belonging to an employee, use the `find-leave` command.
+This command will find leave records that belong to the employee specified by their index in the employee list.

+1. Get the [index](#glossary) of the employee under the [employee list](#glossary).
+View this image in [quick start](#quick-start) for more information.
-1. Type in the following [command](#glossary) in the [command box](#glossary):
+2. Type in the following [command](#glossary) in the [command box](#glossary):
    `find-leave INDEX`, and replace `INDEX` with the index of the employee whose leave records you wish to view.
  - For instance: if you wanted to view all leave records that belong to the employee with index 1, you would type in `find-leave 1` in the command box.
  - Do note that the index field is required, and the index must be a valid number.
    - The index must be a positive number.
    - The index must be within the range of the number of employees in HRMate.
  - If you wish to view all leave records, you can use the `find-all-leave` command instead.
-2. Press `Enter` to execute the command.
+3. Press `Enter` to execute the command.
 You should see the leave records that belong to the employee with the index you specified.

 ![find-leave](images/find-leaveUI.png)